 Tilly added: “Fostering has benefited me by teaching me to share.
 My foster brother is funny, caring, nice, gentle, loyal and fun to be with.
 My favourite experience has been going to Centre Parcs with my foster brother.”

-Young Carers Action Day is an opportunity for us to raise awareness of the important role birth children perform within fostering arrangements, whilst showing our appreciation of their commitment to fostering and help transforming other children’s lives.
+Children of Foster Carers Month – formerly Sons and Daughters Month – is an opportunity for us to raise awareness of the important role birth children perform within fostering arrangements, whilst showing our appreciation of their commitment to fostering and help transforming other children’s lives.

 Tilly concluded: “I really love my foster brother.
 He means so much to me.”